dimuslv/mod-comparisons2/readme.md

 If you're not focused on the input field:

-`R` makes the playhead jump back to the beginning of the string without altering the current mode
 `F2` exits the level to the map screen
 `\` makes the input field scroll to the playhead
 `Delete` truncates the input field after the playhead